 What Yoga Poses Are Unsafe During Pregnancy?

 In case you are wondering if prenatal yoga can cause miscarriages, read on.
 There are many benefits of keeping a regular practice during pregnancy e.g. building pelvic strength and preparing your body for giving birth.
-Yet, there are some things you want to avoid as a pregnant woman.
+There are some things you may want to avoid as a pregnant woman, but the most important thing I always recommend is to focus on personalizing your yoga practice.

 Generally speaking, you want to avoid any poses that put pressure on your belly.
 The same goes for deep twists and for most ladies, inversions (just think of the consequences when losing balance).
 As a pregnant woman you also want to stay away from hot Yoga classes and intense breathing techniques.